 The CompTIA Cybersecurity Career Pathway ensures that you have the foundational skills needed for a successful cybersecurity career.
 Our certifications equip everyone – from help desk technicians to cybersecurity risk managers – with the security knowledge and skills that businesses demand.

 The pathway is not a one-size-fits-all solution.
 If you’re just starting out, you may follow the pathway from start to finish, beginning with CompTIA A+.
 But if you are already working in cybersecurity and looking to get ahead, CompTIA Cybersecurity Analyst (CySA+) may be a better option for you.

 4. Become a Certified Cybersecurity Pro

 You have a plan and you’ve assessed your skills, so now it’s time to take action.
 Start by downloading the exam objectives and sample questions for your certification so you have a thorough understanding of what’s covered.

 Going through the sample questions will help you hone in on what you need to study and highlight what you already know.
 CompTIA certification bundles give you the confidence you need to get certified at a discount of up to 49% off buying everything individually.

 CompTIA bundles include:

-- CompTIA exam voucher for when you’re ready to test.
+- CompTIA exam voucher for when you’re ready to test

-- CompTIA exam voucher retake, giving you a second chance to take the exam right off the bat.
+- CompTIA exam voucher retake, giving you a second chance to take the exam right off the bat

 If you want to know how to get into cybersecurity or how to get a cybersecurity job, following these four steps can help you get there.
-Do your research, assess your skills, find your place on the pathway and get certified to make sure the companies you want to work for understand that you are a qualified cybersecurity professional.
+Do your research, assess your skills, find your place on the pathway and get certified to make sure the organizations you want to work for understand that you are a qualified cybersecurity professional.